40843245/markdown-tutorial/full guide.md

 See [example in Starting Unordered List Items With Numbers](https://www.markdownguide.org/basic-syntax/#starting-unordered-list-items-with-numbers)

-#### **NOTES**
+> [!NOTE]

-Markdown applications don’t agree on how to handle different delimiters in the same list.
+> Markdown applications don’t agree on how to handle different delimiters in the same list.
+>

-For compatibility, don’t mix and match delimiters in the same list — pick one and stick with it.
+> For compatibility, don’t mix and match delimiters in the same list — pick one and stick with it.

 ### [Adding Elements in Lists](https://www.markdownguide.org/basic-syntax/#adding-elements-in-lists)